Sharrif Simmons

 Artist Bio

 Sharrif Simmons is a poet, musician writer, and arts educator.
-His performance career spans three decades, beginning with his education at U.C.L.A (University on the Corner of Lenox Avenue) aka Liberation Bookstore.
-The famed establishment, founded by his Aunt Una Mulzac, served the Harlem community for over 35 years, 5 of which found Sharrif as a book salesman and avid reader.
-After seeing veteran poet Sonia Sanchez at the Schomburg Center for Black Research, Sharrif was inspired to make spoken word poetry his vocation.
-Often referred to as his generation’s Gil Scott-Heron, his musical influences range from The Last Poets, Abiodun Oyewole, Richie Havens, Bill Withers, Bob Marley, and Jimi Hendrix, to Rage against the Machine, Parliament Funkadelic, Old Dirty Bastard and Biggie Smalls.
-In March, 2023, Sharrif became the first poet of his generation to be honored with membership to the seminal poetry group THE LAST POETS, the Godfathers of Hip Hop and Spoken Word.
+His career spans across three decades, beginning with his education at U.C.L.A (University on the Corner of Lenox Avenue) Liberation Bookstore.
+The bookstore was founded by his Aunt Una Mulzac and served the Harlem community for over 35 years.
+After seeing poet Sonia Sanchez at the Schomburg Center for Black Research in Harlem, Sharrif made spoken word poetry his chosen vocation.

-His first collection of poems, Fast Cities and Objects That Burn, (Moore Black Press ) was published in 1999.
+In March 2023, Sharrif became the first poet of his generation to be honored with membership to the seminal poetry group THE LAST POETS, the Godfathers of Hip Hop and Spoken Word.
 In 2005, with his poem “Fuck what you heard!”, he became a Def Poetry Jam alumni on season 5 of HBO’s Def Poetry Jam presented by Russell Simmons.
-That same year, his seminal album The Echoeffect was released to critical acclaim.
-His latest collection of poetry is Clearly Spoken, Spoken Clearly: Sober Poems In a Drunk World., available on Amazon and Kindle.
+That same year, his seminal album The Echoeffect was independently released to critical acclaim.
+His latest collection of poetry is Clearly Spoken, Spoken Clearly: Sober Poems in a Drunk World available on Amazon and Kindle.

 Sharrif has been recognized for his musical contributions to the soundtrack of the four- time Emmy winning documentary “Thornton Dial Has Something to Say”.
 The Birmingham Civil Rights Institute commissioned him in 2008 for their Human Rights Exhibit where he helped design and program a permanent exhibition featuring a video performance of his human rights poem “Walk with Me.”